dennislee22/actuarial-ML/README.md

   - Usage Patterns: Annual mileage.
   - Risk History: Number of past claims and traffic violations.

 The algorithm of choice for this task is XGBoost.
-It's incredibly fast, highly accurate, and excels at uncovering complex, non-linear relationships in tabular data—like how the risk of a young driver in a sports car increases exponentially, not linearly.
+It's incredibly fast, highly accurate, and excels at uncovering complex, non-linear relationships in tabular data; like how the risk of a young driver in a sports car increases exponentially, not linearly.

-Before training, we must address a fundamental challenge: models like XGBoost are mathematical and cannot understand text.
-This is where One-Hot Encoding comes in.
-We convert a categorical column like vehicle_type into multiple numerical columns (vehicle_type_Sedan, vehicle_type_SUV, etc.), allowing the model to process the information.

 The model then trains on this processed data, iteratively building hundreds of decision trees to learn the intricate patterns that connect an applicant's profile to their premium.

-A Practical Walkthrough: From Code to Quote
 Achieving this automated system involves a clear, four-step process.
 Here’s how it works in practice:

 ## Step 1: Generate Synthetic Data